Listen to this post as a podcast (sponsored by Listenwise):

 Direct Instruction Works

 Unfortunately, students are expected to learn how to avoid plagiarism by some kind of osmosis.
 As they progress from grade to grade, they are expected to already know how to weave research into their writing in original, elegant, and ethical ways, but far too often, they don’t have this skill set.
 Not at all.
-We need to explicitly teach these skills, and we need to do it more than once if we want good results.
+So rather than going straight to the plagiarism checkers, we need to explicitly teach these skills, and we need to do it more than once if we want good results.

 How?
 First, we need to help them identify plagiarism.
 When students are shown different examples of plagiarism and taught—even through basic lecture—the many forms it can take, their understanding of what constitutes plagiarism gets much more sophisticated (Landau, Druen, & Arcuri, 2002; Moniz, Fine, & Bliss, 2008).